-Suzanne is a Washington DC Cybersecurity and Privacy practice leader.
-She has over 20 years of experience as a security and technology leader and returned to PwC after several successful years as a CIO and CISO in industry.
+Prior to joining ACT, Suzanne was Managing Director at PwC where she led the Washington DC Cybersecurity and Privacy practice.
+She has over 20 years of experience as a security and technology executive and returned to PwC after several successful years as a CIO and CISO in industry.
 Suzanne is experienced at aligning technology and organizations to drive organizational performance and growth.
-Suzanne has a proven ability to establish and align on vision, execute in organizations and diverse industries, and deliver solutions that balance risk, business realities, and operational impacts.
-Recognized for excellence in innovation, strategy, and information security that produces results, she creates positive change through business collaboration and high performance teams.
+She has a proven ability to establish and align on vision, execute in organizations and diverse industries, and deliver solutions that balance risk, business realities, and operational impacts.
+Recognized for excellence in innovation, strategy, and information security that produces results, she creates positive change through business collaboration and high-performance teams.
 She has extensive experience with strategic planning, security and compliance programs, outsourcing, cloud solutions, and technology management.

 Dr. Dena Haritos Tsamitis